Adamskoullos/TraderDashboards/README.md

 - Stock-Dash:
     - Same as Index-Dash + Tickers can be changed
     - Product table can be manipulated to sort for different factors to identify stocks to analyse
-    - Yahoo finance can be used built into the page to further investigate a stock
 - Contact:
-    - From any page the visitor can click on the contact tab within the top nav bar
+    - From any page the visitor can click on the contact tab within the top nav bar and go to the contact page
-    - The visitor can either fill out the email form or schedule a call via the calendly iframe
+    - Background image
+- Subscribe:
+    - From any page the visitor can click on the subscribe tab within the top nav bar and be taken to the subscribe page
+    - Background image

 ## Wireframes